ehnik/bike-or-metro/COMMENTS.md

 This application allows users to enter weather requirements for their mode of commute.
 According to their preferences, they will be shown whether they should bike or take the metro.

+Please note that the configuration files in this app are from a template.
+The React/Flux code is my own.

->Please see below for additional information about the files in this directory
+Please see below for additional information about the files I created in this directory

 #Weather.js
 >Since the app can't function without a response from the API, I had it initialize